JaedynK/exercise_planner1/README.md

    ~Stretch: Use ExerciseDB to get workout idea if you can not think of any.

 Calander Page (API: Google Calendar)
-  ~take user info and add be able to add it to days you wish to workout ~ see what muscle group you are working out that day along with workouts and details about said workouts
+  ~take user info and be able to add it to days you wish to workout ~ see what muscle group you are working out that day along with workouts and details about said workouts